About Physiological Measurement

 - Topical reviews: Intended to summarize accepted practice and report on recent progress in selected areas.
 Topical reviews are generally commissioned by the Editorial Board, from experts in various fields.
 A topical review should discuss the current state of research in the field, and also include a general overview and an introduction with enough basic information to make the article interesting and informative for non-specialist scientists.
 Typically between 12,000–18,000 words.

-- Special issue papers: Articles which will form a focus collection of papers on a specific theme, often invited by the issue’s Guest Editor(s).
+- Special issue papers: Articles which will form a focus collection of papers on a specific theme.

 - Notes: Brief descriptions of a single piece of apparatus or a technique developed for a specific purpose, a small but important experimental or theoretical point or a novel solution to a commonly encountered problem; not normally more than 3500 words.
 The abstract of your note should be structured using the following headings: Objective, Approach, Main results, Significance.